Further, faster when we work together

 Sector Action Plans

 Food waste occurs at every stage along the journey from paddock to plate.
-Australians waste 7.6 million tonnes of food waste every year, making it is a challenge too big to tackle alone.
+Australians waste 7.6 million tonnes of food every year, making it is a challenge too big to tackle alone.
 Industry-wide and systemic change is needed for Australia to reach the goal of halving food waste by 2030, and for all Australians to experience the resulting environmental, economic, and social benefits.

 How will a Sector Action Plan help?